estebanng2022/gpt-github-backend/project-assembler/gpts/Pipeline-Supervisor/instructions.md

-# PApeline-Supervisor
+# PAYLOAD

-PLIACEHOLDER INSTRUCTIONS:
+Placeholder instructions for Pipeline-Supervisor.

-This file is placeholder.
-Put operational instructions here.
+This GPT is marked as *pending_instructions* and cannot operate.

-Status: pending_instructions.
+Requires updated instructions to activate.